CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used to make web pages interactive.
+A programming language used to make web pages interactive

 ## Question 8

 What three problem does Git & Github solve?

 Collaborate from anywhere
-It keeps a history of all the changes made to a file.
-Share code with other people
+It keeps a history of all the changes made to a file Share code with other people

 ## Question 9

 What happens when you `fork` a repository?

-You create a copy of that repository into your own account on Github.
+You create a copy of that repository into your own account on Github

 ## Question 10